 Before any student may take advantage of the School's computer network and the internet, s/he and his/her parents must sign an agreement, which defines the conditions under which the student may participate.
 Failure to abide by all of the terms of the agreement may lead to termination of the student's computer account and possible disciplinary action as outlined in the Student Code of Conduct or referral to law enforcement authorities.
-Copies of the School District's Student Network and Internet Acceptable Use And Safety Policy and the requisite student and parent agreement will be distributed annually.
+Copies of the School District's Agreement for Acceptable Use of Technology Resources and the requisite student and parent agreement will be distributed annually.